gchq/sleeper/docs/04-tables.md

 ======

 A Sleeper instance contains one or more tables.
 Each table has four important
-properties: a name, a schema, its own S3 bucket for storing data for that table, and its own state store for storing metadata about the table (this is normally stored in DynamoDB tables).
-All other resources for the instance, such as ECS clusters and lambda functions, are shared across all the tables.
+properties: a name, and a schema for storing data for that table, and its own state store for storing metadata about the table.
+All other resources for the instance, such as the S3 bucket used for storing data in a table, ECS clusters and lambda functions are shared across all the tables.

 ## The metadata store
 Each table has metadata associated to it.
 This metadata is stored in a